robot-perception-group/smarter-labelme/README.md

 - Without the `--nosortlabels` flag, the program will list labels in alphabetical order.
 When the program is run with this flag, it will display labels in the order that they are provided.
 - `--labels` allows to limit labels to a determined set, for example MSCOCO.
 The parameter can be a text file with one label per line or a comma-separated list.
 - `--flags` allows to specify per-image flags.
 The parameter can be a text file with one label per line or a comma-separated list.
 - `--labelflags` allows to specify per-annotation flags to give additional information beyond the label, for example for behavior annotation.
 The syntax is JSON with regular expressions, for example `--labelflags {.*: [occluded,running,walking,sleeping]}`.
-There is one internal labelflag - "notrack" which can be used to disable the automated visual tracker.
-The label in question will simply be copied to the next frame when tracking is enabled.
+There is one internal labelflag - "disable_visual_tracking" which can be used to disable the automated visual tracker.
+Objects with this flag set will simply be copied to the next frame unchanged whenever `Track-Polygon` is engaged.

 ## Video annotation procedure with instance tracking.